gesteves91/airbnb_data/README.md

 This data is emphasized in the dissertation produced by Geanderson in which gave birth to the PROMISE framework.

+The regions selected by the study were: United States -> Chicago, New York and Los Angeles.
+Europe -> Berlin, London and Paris.
+Asia -> Honk Kong.
+Australia -> Sydney.
+Brazil -> Belo Horizonte, São Paulo, Rio de Janeiro, Fortaleza, Porto Alegre and Salvador.

 # Airbnb Public Data (listings):

 ## US